 The first and foremost paradigm in creating NEPS Scientific Use Files is the one of unaltered data.
 Wherever possible, the data editing procedures do neither change nor destruct the content of the original data.
 We consider this to be the basis for preserving the full research potential of the collected data.
 For this reason, no corrections are made during the entire data editing process to ensure the content validity of the source data.
 As a consequence, this means that the data in the Scientific Use File may contain implausible values, unless corresponding controls were already provided in the survey instrument.
-Only in rare cases, in which the responsible developers of a variable require the removal of clearly implausible information, these values are replaced by the special missing code "implausible value removed" (-52, see Table 6).
+Only in rare cases, in which the responsible developers of a variable require the removal of clearly implausible information, these values are replaced by the special missing code implausible value removed (-52, see Table 6).
 The most prominent (and only systematic) exception to this general paradigm concerns the recoding of open responses that could originally have been recorded directly as closed responses (see section 3.4 for details).
-In the near future, the NEPS Scientific Use Files will include an additional dataset with backup information for all content that has been modified by such recoding or data modification procedures.
+NEPS Scientific Use Files are equipped with a dataset EditionBack-ups that contains backup information for all content that has been modified by such recoding procedures (see section 4.2.4 for details).

 The second paradigm is to integrate the data as much as possible without compromising the usability of the Scientific Use File.
 The underlying assumption is that for a vast majority of data users it is far more comfortable to reduce already integrated data for a specific analysis as opposed to correctly compile the relevant information from scattered source data themselves.
-In the end, each Scientific Use File contains only a few dozen integrated panel and spell datasets according to a general structure (see section 4.1.1 and section 4.1.2 for details), even if the compilation is based on several hundred separate source dataset files.
+In the end, each Scientific Use File contains only a few dozen integrated panel and spell datasets according to a general structure (see section 4.1.2 and section 4.1.3 for details), even if the compilation is based on several hundred separate source dataset files.